golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-images.md

 ## Introduction

-Golem images define a remote environment where you execute tasks.
-They are identified either by their `tags` or by a `hash`.
+Golem images defines a remote environment where you execute your tasks inside.
+They are identified either by their `tag` or by a `hash`.
 You can read more about Golem images in [Golem Images Explained](/docs/creators/javascript/guides/golem-images) guide.

 ## Prerequisites

-Yagna service is installed and running with `try_golem` app-key configured.
+Ensure you have the Yagna service installed and running, with `try_golem` as your configured app-key.

 {% alert level="info" %}

 This example has been designed to work with the following environments:

-- OS X 10.14+, Ubuntu 20.04 or Windows
+- OS like OS X 10.14+, Ubuntu 20.04 or Windows
-- Node.js 16.0.0 or above
+- Node.js version 16.0.0 or a newer variant

 {% /alert %}

-## How to run examples
+## Running the Examples

-Create a project folder, initialize a Node.js project, and install the `@golem-sdk/golem-js` library.
+Let's create a project folder, start a Node.js project, and add the `@golem-sdk/golem-js` library.

 ```bash
 mkdir golem-example